SakshiGopalShinde/CropCare-AI/README.md

 Process overview:

-* Sample dataset images are analyzed and infected regions are localized
+*  (a) Sample images from the dataset, with red boxes indicating the presence of rust.
-* Disease‑affected leaf portions are isolated
+*  (b) Section of images with rust effected area
-* Image patches are generated and passed to the prediction model
+*   (c) Final patches from the sample image, which are fed to the model for prediction

 ---